MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxstreamaddelements.md

 ## -description

-AcxStreamAddElements is used to add stream elements.
+AcxStreamAddElements is used to add stream elements to an AcxStream.

 ## -parameters

 ### -param Stream

-A pointer to a location that contains an existing *ACXSTREAM* Object.
+An existing *ACXSTREAM* Object.
 An ACXSTREAM object represents an audio stream created by a circuit.
-The stream is composed of a list of elements created based on the parent circuit’s elements.
+The stream can include zero or more elements.
 For more information, see [ACX - Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param Elements

-A pointer to a location that contains an existing *ACXELEMENT* Object.
+A pointer to an array of one or more existing *ACXELEMENT* Objects.

 ### -param ElementsCount